crate/cratedb-guide/docs/integrate/trino/tutorial.md

 insert.non-transactional-insert.enabled=true
 ```

-Please replace the placeholders for the CrateDB hostname, username, and password to match your setup.
-Besides the connection details, the configuration has two particularities:
+Replace the placeholders for the CrateDB hostname, username, and password.
+Besides the connection details, note two specifics:

-* No database name: With PostgreSQL, a JDBC connection URL usually ends with a database name.
-We intentionally omit the database name when connecting to CrateDB for compatibility reasons.
-CrateDB consists of a single database with multiple schemas, hence we do not specify a database name in the `connection-url`.
-If a database name is specified, you will run into an error message on certain operations (`ERROR: Table with more than 2 QualifiedName parts is not supported.
+* No database name: CrateDB provides a single database with multiple schemas, so omit the database name in `connection-url`.
+Specifying a database triggers errors for operations that include `catalog.schema.table` (e.g., `ERROR: Table with more than 2 QualifiedName parts is not supported.
 Only <schema>.<tableName> works`).
-* Disabling transactions: Being a database with eventual consistency, CrateDB doesn’t support transactions.
-By default, the PostgreSQL connector will wrap `INSERT` queries into transactions and attempt to create a temporary table.
-We disable this behavior with the `insert.non-transactional-insert.enabled` parameter.
+* Non‑transactional inserts: CrateDB doesn’t support transactions.
+By default, the PostgreSQL connector wraps `INSERT` statements in a transaction and uses a temporary table.
+Disable this with `insert.non-transactional-insert.enabled=true`.

 ## Running queries against CrateDB

-Once the PostgreSQL connector is configured, we can connect to the Trino server using its CLI:
+After configuring the connector, connect to the Trino server using its CLI:

 ```bash
 # schema refers to an existing CrateDB schema